 Shopping in supermarkets and large shops is common in Italy, especially in bigger cities, however, many places still head to local food markets for grocery shopping and weekly household and clothing markets are common bargain hunting grounds for locals and tourists alike.

-Some are historical and permanent, some are itinerant and reach different localities on different days of the week (usually at weekly intervals), others are occasional and announced as special events with a few days or a few weeks notice.
+Some are historical and permanent, some are itinerant and reach different localities on different days of the week (usually at weekly intervals), and others are occasional and announced as special events with a few days or a few weeks notice.

 The things on offer at Italian markets are also varied.
 They include groceries, household items, clothing and often have, exclusively or in addition to other stalls, crafts, jewelry and local artisans’ crafts.